 [Editor’s note: This is the second part of a two-part series exploring this topic.
 Part 1 can be read in the Vol. 63, No. 1 edition of Chiropractic Economics, cover date Jan.
 20, 2017, or viewed online at ChiroEco.com/mild-traumatic-brain-injury.]

-Daniel J. Bourassa, DC graduated summa cum laude from Life College in 1989 and is currently in the medical studies program at USAT.
+Daniel J. Bourassa, DC, MS, PhD, graduated summa cum laude from Life College in 1989 and is directly involved in medical laser research.
+He was appointed as Laser Research Coordinator at the Einstein Medical Institute, USAT School of Medicine.
+He presents laser photobiostimulation training and CEU classes.
 He is a past expert medical advisor for the Florida Division of Worker Compensation.
 He was a member of the editorial review board of the Journal of Sports, Chiropractic and Rehabilitation and has authored several articles on nutrition, rehabilitation, and low level laser therapy.
 He can be contacted at firstname.lastname@example.org.

 1 Donovan et al. Summary of the findings of the International Collaboration on Mild Traumatic Brain Injury Prognosis.
 Chiropractic & Manual Therapies.
 2014;22:38.